Anti-Static and Safety Precautions

 Never eat, drink, or smoke while working on a computer.

-So what does all that mean?
-Here it is in simple terms: If you happen to touch a CRT monitor's flyback transformer or its anode while you are grounded to the monitor's chassis by a wrist strap, you will probably die.
+To put things very simply: If you happen to touch a CRT monitor's charged flyback transformer or its anode while you are grounded to the monitor's chassis by a wrist strap, even if the monitor is unplugged, you probably will die.
+No joke.
+I'm very serious about this.
+So don't do it.

-Professional computer technicians rarely work on computer monitors, and you shouldn't, either.
+Even when CRT monitors were the norm, professional computer technicians rarely worked on them; and you shouldn't, either.
 Call your neighborhood TV repair shop instead.
-Most TV repair shops are happy to repair computer monitors, and they are more likely to have any needed parts on hand.
+Most TV repair shops are happy to repair computer monitors.
+They're also more likely to have any needed parts on hand.